rogers0404/01-horiseon/README.md

 ## Installation

-You need some packages to run this application,

 - `git clone git@github.com:rogers0404/01-horiseon.git        //clone the repository and use it for your own purposes`
 - `Open index.html in a Browser`